gbinal/Education-API-RFI/response_material.md

 ## The Specific Questions Asked In the RFI
+*[copy and paste individual questions along with your responses into your email response]*

 ### Section A. Information Gaps and Needs in Accessing Current Data and Aid Programs